 Contrary to popular belief and the Kanye West “gold digger” mantra, prenups are not just for wealthy men seeking to protect their assets from gold-digging women (as the stereotype would have you to believe).
 Prenups are for everyone.

-It seems likely that prenups actually lay the foundation for a stronger and more transparent marriage.
-If you are both on the same page about what would happen with your finances in the case of divorce, it is likely you will have better communication about finances during your marriage.
+It seems likely that prenups can lay the foundation for a healthier and more transparent marriage.
+If you are both on the same page about what would happen to your finances in the case of divorce, it is an indication you will have better communication about finances during your marriage, too.
 Better communication leads to better romance and a stronger relationship overall.